 Image credit Norris

-This is also one of the most expensive grandstands at Circuit Gilles Villeneuve, but is it worth it?
-The answer is yes and no.
+It’s also one of the most expensive grandstands at Circuit Gilles Villeneuve, but is it worth it?
+The answer, I think, is yes and no.

 Contents